On the Kodaira dimension of maximal orders: Introduction

 \end{theorem}

-An important aspect in proving Theorem~\ref{R-H-orders:Kod:cor1:main:result} is to show that the difference of the log-canonical divisor on $X'$ determined by the class $\alpha' \in \Br(\FF)$ and the pull-back of the log canonical divisor on $X$ determined by the class $\alpha \in \Br(\KK)$ is effective.
-This is the content of Theorem~\ref{brauer-r-h} and in order to prove that result, we first establish, in \S \ref{maximal:orders:dvr:extensions}, some auxiliary results which pertain to maximal orders and extensions of discrete valuation rings.
+An important aspect in proving Theorem~\ref{R-H-orders:Kod:cor1:main:result} is to study the condition that the difference of the log-canonical divisor on $X'$ determined by the class $\alpha' \in \Br(\FF)$ and the pull-back of the log canonical divisor on $X$ determined by the class $\alpha \in \Br(\KK)$ is effective.
+This is the content of Proposition \ref{brauer-r-h}.
+A key point is the concept of weak ramification (see Definition \ref{weak:ramification}).

+In \S \ref{ramification:embeddings}, we establish auxiliary results which are related to Proposition \ref{embedding:main:result1}.
+They pertain to the behaviour of ramification under embeddings of central simple algebras.
+The aim is to address the question of divisibility of ramification indices.
+For example, Proposition \ref{ramification:division} characterizes this property in terms of complete local numerical invariants of central simple algebras and maximal orders.
+We believe that this result is of an independent interest.
+We also show, by example, that this property does not hold in general.
+Finally, we prove that it does hold true when the target central simplealgebra has the property that its period equals its index.
+We are indebted to an anonymous referee for helpful comments on this topic.
+Finally, we give a cohomological interpretation of Proposition \ref{ramification:division} in \S \ref{Galois:divisible:ramifcation}.

 Recall that we use the term \emph{Kodaira dimension} to emphasize birational invariance and we use the term \emph{Iitaka dimension} to emphasize dependence on a particular choice of model.